-- 2. Link locally-owned research and advocacy: In several documented cases local organizations have conducted small scale, but influential, research projects aiming to estimate the extent of actual local revenue collection, and compare that revenue to (a) reported government revenues, and (b) services provided.
-For example, in the DRC a local NGO, ODEP, used local researchers to estimate the level of revenue collected from local city markets using small scale surveys, and was able to demonstrate that the revenue collected vastly exceeded both what was reported in the official budget and what was spent on services.
-This set the stage for a public campaign that led to reform of revenue collection in markets, increase spending and broader discussion of inequities in revenue collection. - 3.
+- 1. Focus on understanding local burdens: While there is limited existing evidence, all indications are that the particular taxes, user fees and informal exactions that are most important to average citizens are likely to vary significantly across locations.
+Civil society groups are very well-placed to understand local concerns, and to seek both to address them directly, and to use them as a platform for broader engagement around tax issues. - 2.
+Link locally-owned research and advocacy: In several documented cases local organizations have conducted small scale, but influential, research projects aiming to estimate the extent of actual local revenue collection, and compare that revenue to (a) reported government revenues, and (b) services provided.
+For example, in the DRC a local NGO, ODEP, used local researchers to estimate the level of revenue collected from local city markets using small-scale surveys and was able to demonstrate that the revenue collected vastly exceeded both what was reported in the official budget and what was spent on services.
+This set the stage for a public campaign that led to the reform of revenue collection in markets, increased spending and broader discussion of inequities in revenue collection. - 3.
 Support taxpayer education and dialogue with government: Surveys consistently find that a key barrier to popular engagement is a lack of understanding of taxes that are due.
-There thus appears to be significant potential for civil society to act as "translators" in building public understanding of tax rules and revenue collection, ideally while creating formal spaces for direct engagement with government about revenue collection.
-Such efforts may stretch not only into the "public square" but into schools, religious institution and other publicly important institutions. - 4.
+There thus appears to be significant potential for civil society to act as "translators" in building public understanding of tax rules and revenue collection, ideally while creating formal spaces for direct engagement with the government about revenue collection.
+Such efforts may stretch not only into the "public square" but schools, religious institution, and other publicly important institutions. - 4.
 Link the push for tax reform to efforts to improve tax-expenditure links: While there is a conceptual distinction organizationally between pushing for improved tax collection, and greater accountability in how revenue is used, for taxpayers these two questions are likely to closely intertwined, and the most effective advocacy may involve linking the two into a focus on more fair, equitable and accountable tax systems.

-This said, the barriers to building broader coalitions should be clearly recognized, with two tax specific challenges most apparent.
+That said, the barriers to building broader coalitions should be recognized, with two tax specific challenges most apparent.
 First, most current mobilization around taxation is essentially anti-tax, seeking to prevent the expansion of what are viewed as unreasonable, poverty increasing or repressive taxes - or the prevalence of predatory, abusive and corrupt methods of collection by tax officials.
 Shifting public energy toward pressure for the improved collection of more progressive taxes will likely require a shift in mindset, and efforts to build belief both that victory is possible and that public benefits will follow.
 Second, drawing meaningful links between local, national and international advocacy will inevitably be challenging given the sharply different tax issues at stake in different contexts.
-Yet the hope remains that distinct campaigns, unified by a sharped vocabulary around fairness and equity, may serve to reframe tax debates, build public attention, and therefore to at least some extent be mutually reinforcing.
+However, the hope remains that distinct campaigns, unified by a shared vocabulary around fairness and equity, may serve to reframe tax debates, build public attention, and reinforce one another.